 "A terrific book...it is dynamic!
 I will be asking my members to...purchase your book...I am constantly rereading sections."
 Parent Finders, Ontario

-As a proponent of social justice, equality, and human rights with a focus on the rights of mothers, fathers, children, and families in crisis, for more than 30 years I have been researching, investigating, and writing to:
+As a proponent of social justice, equality, and human rights with a focus on the rights of mothers, fathers, children, and families in crisis, since 1980 I have been researching, investigating, and writing to:

-- expose the corruption, coercion, exploitation, commodification, and trafficking of children in the mega-billion-dollar adoption industry.
+- expose the corruption, coercion, exploitation, commodification, and trafficking of children in the mega-billion-dollar under-regulated adoption industry

 - oppose all profiteering in adoption